 I marvel at its beauty and he puts it back.
 My friend has caught tench before but I haven’t.
 We fish on.
 It is now completely dark.
 The lake is closed up at 10.30, just in time for last orders in the pub at its side.
 My parents will be arriving to treat me to a pint of cider.
 I am only 14, but nobody cares about such niceties in this day and age, the summer of 1976.

-Finally my float, jabs out of site.
+Finally, my float jabs out of site.

 “Steady,” my friend tells me.
 I cannot believe the strength of the fish on the end of the line.
 It is like having my sister pulling for all she is worth.
 I swear quite a lot and steer the fish around some of those lily pads and start the perilous haul to the net.
-Finally, it is safely inside and my friends drags it onto the mud.
+Finally, it is safely inside and my friend drags it onto the mud.
 I drop my rod and gawp, wide-eyed at the beautiful fish.
 We weigh it; 4 pounds and 8 ounces.
 Not a giant but the most amazing fish I have ever caught.
-A few weeks later, I caught my biggest, a 5 pound four ounce beauty.
+A few weeks later, I caught my biggest, a 5-pound four-ounce beauty.
 We were the first to try sweetcorn at that lake.
 For a whole summer, we caught the biggest.
 The tench could not resist us.

 When we can finally no longer see in front of our faces, we have to call it a night.
 By torchlight, we pack our stuff and then I hear my father’s voice calling across the lake: